-Why Dutch PM Rutte’s Address Was Historical Posted by Sten on Mar 17, 2020 in Dutch Vocabulary, History, News, Politics
+Why Dutch PM Rutte’s Address Was Historical Posted by Sten on Mar 17, 2020 in Dutch Vocabulary, News

 The coronavirus is spreading across the world fast.
 Maandagavond (Monday evening) at 7 pm, minister-president (prime minister) Mark Rutte addressed the Dutch people from the Torentje (little tower), which is the office of the Dutch premier (prime minister).
 He addressed zorgen (concerns) about the virus and what the Dutch overheid (government) is considering.
 Here’s what he said and why it was a historic moment for the Netherlands.

 De opgave waar we voor staan is heel groot.
 Samen komen we deze moeilijke periode te boven.
 Let een beetje op elkaar.
 Ik reken op u.
 (The task that is before us is very big.
 Together we will overcome this difficult time.
 Pay attention to each other.
 I am counting on you.)